jithujoshyjy/Cliver/SPEC.md

 Cliver import syntax is inspired by JavaScript and TypeScript.<br/>
 Any identifier prefixed with underscore (_) is considered private and cannot be imported.<br/>
+These can only appear at the top of a scope.<br/>
 All other identifiers are exported implicitely.<br/>

 ```julia